 Ideally, your GI can refer you to a dietitian who has experience working with IBD patients, as not all dietitians are equally experienced or qualified regarding IBD.
 If you see a GI at a multidisciplinary IBD center, there is likely to be a dietitian on staff.
 Between the two, a patient should be well on their way to addressing any questions or concerns about diet and nutrition and IBD.

 Be Wary of Internet “Nutritionists”

 There are many so-called “nutritionists” advising IBD patients on what to eat.
 It’s important to understand that the title “nutritionist” does not guarantee someone is credible, or qualified to be giving out diet advice.
 In fact, anyone can call themselves a nutritionist!
 According to the Academy of Nutrition & Dietetics, “A nutritionist is a non-accredited title that may apply to somebody who has done a short course in nutrition or who has given themselves this title.
-The term Nutritionist is not protected by law in almost all countries so people with different levels of and knowledge can call themselves a ‘Nutritionist’.”
-58http://eatrightdc.org/dietitian-vs-nutritionist/ 59http://www.skepticnorth.com/2011/04/the-legitimacy-diet-part-3-science-it%E2%80%99s-alive/
+The term Nutritionist is not protected by law in almost all countries so people with different levels of knowledge and training, or even no training at all, can call themselves a ‘Nutritionist’.”
+59http://eatrightdc.org/dietitian-vs-nutritionist/ 60http://www.skepticnorth.com/2011/04/the-legitimacy-diet-part-3-science-it%E2%80%99s-alive/